 Have you ever wanted to visit a historic location in Virginia but did not want to deal with the hassle of planning a trip or fighting traffic?
 Leave the planning and driving to us!

-Our members monthly bus trips travel to historic sites and museums.
+Our member-only monthly bus trips travel to historic sites and museums.
 These day-long bus trips leave Richmond in the morning and travel to places such as Washington, D.C., Charlottesville, art museums, private homes, and many more exciting locations across the commonwealth.
 You will be led by staff members and experienced tour guides, who will not only inform you about history but also make sure you have fun.
 Lunches and snacks are provided on each trip.

 Louisville has Derby Day.
 London has Royal Ascot.
 And Richmond has Garden Party Day.

 For more than sixty years, our annual Garden Party has been a highlight of the calendar year for our members.
 This annual event takes place at Virginia House from 4 to 6 p.m. on the last Saturday of April.
 Members and their guests are free to spend the afternoon enjoying the spring flowers, delicious refreshments, and lively conversation in the gardens.
 Learn more about Garden Party.